Limo-Vincent/Group_9_Phase_3_project/README.md

 Feature Engineering: Derive new variables (e.g., customer lifetime value, call pattern ratios) to increase model robustness and predictive power.

 Preprocessing Pipelines: Implement automated preprocessing pipelines (scaling, encoding, feature selection) to reduce data leakage and ensure consistent transformations across training and production.

+## 📝 Conclusion
+From our prediction modeling analysis, The K nearest model had a recall score of 0.40, while the Gradient Boosting model achieved a recall score of 0.82.
+However, the Gradient Boosting model had a higher AUC score of 0.921, while the Random forest model had an AUC score of 0.911.
+We were able to meet all our set objectives, which were to build a customer churn prediction model with a recall score of 0.8 and above, and to identify the key features that contribute significantly to customer churn, which include Customer Service Calls, Total Day Charge, and International Plan.
+Due to the nature of the project and the prediction problem, I would recommend the XGBoost classifier model with a higher recall for predicting customer churn rates at SyriaTel Telecommunication company.

 Author: Dennis Chesire
 Email:denniskipropchesire@gmail.com